 The General Land Office (GLO) estimates the cost of damages from Hurricane Harvey at \$160 billion, making it the costliest event in U.S. history.
-The hurricane shut down ports, trade, tourism, oil and gas production, agricultural production, and general businesses across most of the Texas coast. including the fourth-largest city in the nation for almost a week and, in some cases, significantly longer.
-The impact of these interruptions is difficult to quantify at this time, but the effects of this disaster were felt across the nation, with commodities such as gas increasing in price by \$0.33 a gallon in the weeks following Hurricane Harvey.

-Hurricane Harvey resulted in record rainfall totals of 34 trillion gallons of water.
-Combining this record rainfall together with the fact that Hurricane Harvey made landfall twice creates a three-event narrative: the initial landfall in Aransas County; the unprecedented rainfall in the Houston metroplex and surrounding areas; and Hurricane Harvey's second landfall which caused massive flooding in Southeast Texas.
+The hurricane shut down ports, trade, tourism, oil and gas production, production, agricultural and general businesses across most of the Texas coast. including the fourth-largest city in the nation for almost a week and, in some cases, significantly longer.
+The impact of these interruptions is difficult to quantify at this time, but the effects of this disaster were felt across the nation, with commodities such as gas increasing in price by \$0.33 a gallon in the weeks following Hurricane Harvey.1 the fact that Hurricane Harvey made landfall twice creates a three-event narrative: the initial landfall in Aransas County; the unprecedented rainfall in the Houston metroplex and surrounding areas; and Hurricane Harvey's second landfall which caused massive flooding in Southeast Texas.
 Following these three events, tens of thousands of homes that had never been flooded took on water, and evacuations continued for days after landfall.